 Your enemy derives its power from a few key sources.
 Strike there, cut off his lifeline.

 Find the source of your enemy’s power.
-Find out what he cherishes and protects and strike.
+Find out what he cherishes and protects and strikes.

-Sow the seeds of discontent, turn a large enemies into smaller parts.
+Sow the seeds of discontent, and turn large enemies into smaller parts.
 Then attack and conquer.

 18: The flank attack: Turning